 Equipment is a great option for your end-of-year small business purchases.
 It’s easier to spend extra cash leftover in the budget rather than projecting if you have money to fund equipment investments.

 The ability to take full advantage of Section 179 deductions is another reason to consider equipment when making end-of-year small business purchases.
 Section 179 is a tax law that allows businesses to deduct expenses on equipment, vehicles, and similar purchases.
 There are many nuanced rules on exactly how the deduction works.
 A part of Section 179 allows taxpayers to deduct up to $1.08 million in equipment costs.
-Additionally, business owners can claim a depreciation of 100% of the purchase price.
-Starting in 2023, the Bonus Depreciation drops to 80% — so buying qualified items now can save you money and maximize value.
+Additionally, business owners can claim a depreciation of up to 80% of the purchase price.
+In 2024, the Bonus Depreciation drops to 60% — so buying qualified items now can save you money and maximize value.

 2. Major, Critical Expenses

 Just about every small business owner has been there: There’s a major expense for something that’s key for the business, but the budget is straining to handle it.
 The end of the year allows you to handle purchase costs more easily and accurately predict how much business financing you really need.

 3. Business Services, Including Tech Subscriptions